Smart Mobs and the Crowd That Learned to Compute

 That insight aged well, but not innocently.
 Reputation systems can support cooperation, but they can also become status machines, exclusion machines, disciplinary machines, and markets in artificial credibility.
 They make trust visible by compressing it.
 The compression is useful, and the compression is dangerous.

 The AI-era version is sharper.
 Ranking, scoring, verification badges, follower graphs, review systems, recommender signals, contributor histories, and model-generated summaries now feed into automated decisions.
-A reputation cue can determine visibility, access, credit, employment opportunity, moderation priority, or whether an agent treats a request as trustworthy.
+A reputation cue can determine visibility, access, credit, employment opportunity, moderation priority, or whether an AI agent treats a request as trustworthy.
 Once reputation becomes machine-readable, it becomes governable by systems most users cannot inspect.

 The Cooperation Amplifier and the Panopticon